beviah/CollabNext/README.md

 Note: Community and centrality are properties not present in openalex, but calculated on a portion of the graph ingested through ETL step.

+Another note: notice some universities are not HBCU.. some authors of works probably are affiliated with those, that's how they got into the demo graph...

 ## TODO

 ### Sentence restructuring... sensitivity issues: